efchatz/pandora/README.md

 2. Based on the relevant password manager, the tool dumps the process into a file.
 3. The dump file then is analyzed to identify any relevant pattern within it, with the purpose of extracting credentials.
 4. In some cases, some junk data will be presented to the user.
 These data will be noted as unparsed characters.
 So, they can be easily recognized.
-5. The user then can identify the credentials.
+5. The user then can identify the credentials (either in cmd or in the relevant txt file).

 It should be noted that in some cases password managers store in plaintext other types of data, like credit card details, addresses, etc. Users should be wary of such attacks and do not execute untrusted files.